semanticdata/forgetful-notes/content/index.md

 You've come across **Forgetful Notes**—a [[./Digital Garden|digital garden]] of knowledge.
 Come in and make yourself comfortable.

-This site serves as a platform for my learning and creative endeavours.
+This website serves as a platform for my learning and creative endeavours.
 A space for thinking through, building upon, and coming back to.
 It is part of my effort to organize my own theories, concepts, and ideas in a more public setting.

 You will find within a wide range of topics, expanding and exploring ideas across multiple disciplines.
 In a way, you could say the [[./Scope of Work|scope of work]] for the website is not only allowed to, but expected to grow.
 Forgetful Notes embraces the inherent [[./Rhizomatic Learning|rhizomatic learning]] and web-like nature of our thinking.
 It is a living document designed for an audience of one, myself.